Syllabus

 Office Hours

-As a course, we commit to making sure no student fails the class due to lack of class resources, so if you are behind or confused, please reach out for help.
-The course staff will make themselves as available as possible to help you.
+As a course, we commit to making sure no student fails the class due to lack of resources, so if you are behind or confused, please reach out for help.

 Policies